-F. Proceed with steps #2 and #3 of "Scorekeeping 20 cups or less" to determine the winners!
+- F. Proceed with using the instructions of "Scorekeeping 20 cups or less" to determine the winners! - G. The decision of the Chief Judge in all matters is final and binding.

 ICS has a zero-tolerance policy for obscene or hate-directed actions in any form of expression whether it be speech or written/visual content.
 If a team exhibits such conduct, they will be asked to leave and will forfeit their spot in the Cook-off.